Why Digital Publishing Is a Revenue Opportunity

 You’ll see examples of digital publications taking the form of magazines, brochures, catalogs and corporate reports.
 They have a different look and feel than a website because they may have flippable pages, much like a print magazine.
 The difference is that this content is specifically for online viewing.
 Depending on the platform used to create the content, your content might adjust to any screen size and can scroll down to any page length.
 It also features integrated video, audio, and other interactive elements.
 Find out how publishers use digital editions to reach their audiences, increase traffic and engagement and create an ideal viewing experience.

-The Growth of Digital Publishing
+The Growth of the Digital Publishing Industry

 One of the digital publishing advantages is that, in the battle of print vs. digital magazines, e-publications are winning.
 While print is still a major source of revenue in publishing, online magazines are seeing explosive growth.